PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Finally, PearTags could measure Wi-Fi signal strengths.
 Unfortunately, Wi-Fi signals use a lower wavelength than cell signals, which means that physical objects like walls significantly weaken and reflect Wi-Fi signals.
-This leads to inaccurate measurements of the distance from the device to the router Using triangulation with these distance measurements leads to an accuracy as poor as 5 meters [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf).
+This leads to inaccurate measurements of the distance from the device to the router.
+Using triangulation with these distance measurements leads to an accuracy as poor as 5 meters [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf).

 A strategy known as Wi-Fi fingerprinting overcomes this obstacle by not considering distance in the first place.
 With Wi-Fi fingerprinting, "fingerprints" of Wi-Fi signal strengths (aka, RSSIs or Received Signal Strength Intensity) are recorded onto a map.
-When a device wants to find its location, it measures its current Wi-Fi RSSIs and compares them to the map of fingerprints.
+When a device wants to find its current location, it measures its Wifi "fingerprint" (ie the RSSIs of nearby routers) and compares them to a map of previously collected "fingerprints."
-The fingerprint closest to its current measurement is the devices' location.
+The fingerprint on the apriori map that is closest to the current fingerprint is assumed to be the device's location.
 Fancier Wi-Fi algorithms can get more precise location estimates by interpolating between nearby fingerprints.

-The best Wi-Fi fingerprinting implementations can achieve a minimum accuracy of 1.3 meters and functions well indoors[\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf), which is why I ultimately decided to use it for PearTags.
+The best Wi-Fi fingerprinting implementations can achieve a minimum accuracy of 1.3 meters and functions well indoors [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf), which is why I ultimately decided to use it for PearTags.

-## A proof of concept
+## A simple sanity check
 Before collecting tons of data, thinking about fancy algorithms, and writing tons of code, I figured I should start small.
 I'd first explore and implement Wi-Fi fingerprinting in a simple and small context, just in my house.
 This way, I can identify simple problems more easily without distracting myself with the more